DataTalksClub/machine-learning-zoomcamp/.tmp/ml-serverless-rollout-05-09.md

 # Serverless screenshot rollout: lessons 05–09

 Capability check: this worker has the `imagegen` skill.
-These 28 assets are exact technical screenshots: code, commands, URLs, AWS/GitHub/PyPI UI, plots, and numeric output.
+These 29 source references are exact technical screenshots: code, commands, URLs, AWS/GitHub/PyPI UI, plots, and numeric output.
 Per the rollout rubric, deterministic crops and Lanczos upscaling are used for every asset; imagegen is not used because it